The Impact of Shock-responsive Social Protection in Fiji

 Experimental Design

-We randomize access to the insurance-based disaster relief mechanism at level of a local geographic unit (village or neighborhood).
+We randomize access to the insurance-based disaster relief mechanism at level of a local geographic unit (village or neighborhood), with some treatment subjects also exposed to more intensive information about the insurance intervention.

 Experimental Design Details